jgscott/STA380/README.md

 ## Office hours

-On Friday, July 29th, I will hold office hours from 10am to 12pm (normal class time).
-I will start in my office (CBA 6.478), but if a lot of folks show up at once, we'll move to the regular classroom.

-On Tuesday (8/2) and Thursday (8/4), I will hold office hours from 9-10 AM in CBA 6.478.
+On Tuesday-Thursday, August 8-10 and August 15-17, I will hold office hours from 9-10 AM in CBA 6.478.

-On Friday (8/12), I will hold office hours from 2:30-4 PM in CBA 6.478, or in our usual classroom if it gets too crowded.

-## Scribe notes and exercises

-To submit your scribe report, please e-mail me link to a .pdf or .md file on your own GitHub page (james.scott at mccombs.utexas.edu).
-Do not send an attachment.

-You can find the up-to-date collection of [scribe notes here](scribe/).
+## Exercises

 The first set of exercises is [available here](exercises/exercises01.md).